Poverty in India

 Second, people are generally homeless, so they sleep on roadsides, making it unsafe for them, mostly women and children.

-Third, poverty forces people to send their kids to work rather than putting them to schools.
+Third, poverty forces people to send their kids to work rather than putting them in schools.
 On average, poor families send their children at the age of 5 years only.

 Effects on Economy: Poverty is directly correlated to the success of the economy for a country.
 The number of people living under the poverty line reflects how powerful the economy is.